andreaspfeil/CubeSQL.go/README.md

 ```
 ### Windows
 If you are interersted in how to install the CubeSQL.go driver on Windows, drop me a line.

+## Future Ideas
+- [ ] Windows Installer
+- [ ] More handy methods
+- [ ] Better Error handling
+- [ ] Make a go module for even easier integration into your project

+If you are interersted in any of this, drop me a line or please consider buying me a beer...

 ## Documentation